wardvl/f-droid-nightly-action/README.md

 This can be useful when you include the signing in your own build process.
 Eg. for system apps that rely on being signed with the system key.

-For more information on how to setup a nightly repo please check [F-droid docs](https://f-droid.org/en/docs/Publishing_Nightly_Builds/).
+For more information on how to setup a nightly repo please check [F-Droid docs](https://f-droid.org/docs/Publishing_Nightly_Builds/).